Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 Guests who have purchased the Columbia Icefield Adventure will proceed directly to the Skywalk from the transfer bays upon returning from the Glacier.

-Do You Need a Parks Pass to Visit the Columbia Icefield and Athabasca Glacier?
+Do You Need a Parks Pass to Visit?

 All visitors need a Parks Canada Pass to access Banff or Jasper and drive on the Icefields Parkway.
 You can purchase a Parks Canada pass at any park gate as you enter the Icefields Parkway in either direction.
-Or you can buy Parks Canada passes in advance online.
+You can also buy Parks Canada passes online in advance.

 A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $151.25 for a family.
 Day passes are $11.00 per person, so depending on how many days you are staying and if you have plans to go to Banff, you may want to consider the Discovery Pass.